 This gave us more time to explore each Florida Keys stop on our way, driving from Key Largo to Key West, and allowed us more time on our final day in the Keys as we didn’t have to drive back up to Miami to fly out.

-Neither are better than one another, but one may be better for you and what you want to do!
+Neither is better, but one may be better for you and what you want to do!
 Key Largo is fantastic for beaches, diving, and snorkeling.
-It is closer to Florida’s Barrier Reef and is where most of the underwater action happens in the keys.
-Key Largo is also closer to Marathon and Islamorada, making day trips here easier.
+It is closer to Florida’s Barrier Reef, where most underwater action happens in the keys.
+Key Largo is also closer to Marathon and Islamorada, making day trips easier.

 Key West has more things to do, and you’ll find it hard to get bored here!
-Key West has a more relaxed “Jimmy Buffet” atmosphere with plenty of restaurants, bars, and shops.
+It has a more relaxed “Jimmy Buffet” atmosphere with plenty of restaurants, bars, and shops.
 If you want to have a party holiday with friends, you will probably find that Key West is more your scene.
-Don’t take my word for it – make sure to check out both!
+Don’t take my word for it—check out both!

 Is there a shuttle from Key Largo to Key West?

 There is no shuttle, but the Greyhound Bus Service does operate a route between Miami, Key Largo, and Key West.
 It only serves those few stops, so it’s not ideal for most travelers.
-However, it is an option for those that can not drive.
-If you want private transportation, you can hire a company like Florida Keys Express Shuttle.
+However, it is an option for those who can not drive.
+You can hire a company like Florida Keys Express Shuttle if you want private transportation.

 Search and Compare Prices for Rental Cars